Compare & Shortlist Best Predictive Maintenance Software

 Once you’ve identified the condition-monitoring devices and sensors that you require to meet your set baselines, it’s time to instal them.
 This could be a vibration meter, an oil measurement, or a thermal imagery camera.

-The next step is to connect your IoT devices and sensors to an effective CMMS tool.
-This allows you to monitor asset data in real time as well as collect, analyse, and store critical information.
+The next step is to connect your IoT devices and sensors to a predictive maintenance solution.
+This allows you to monitor asset data in real-time as well as collect, analyse, and store critical information.

 Step 6: Initiate Your PdM Strategy